vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change." - Charles Darwin
 > 1. "Out of difficulties grow miracles." - Jean de La Bruyère

-## Self-Belief and Confidence - V1

-> 1. "You have within you right now, everything you need to deal with whatever the world can throw at you." - Brian Tracy
-> 1. "The only limit to your impact is your imagination and commitment." - Tony Robbins
-> 1. "Don’t let what you cannot do interfere with what you can do." - John Wooden
-> 1. "You are never too old to set another goal or to dream a new dream." - C.S.
-Lewis
-> 1. "Be yourself; everyone else is already taken." - Oscar Wilde

 ## Purpose and Vision - V1

 > 1. "The purpose of our lives is to be happy." - Dalai Lama